davidjoffe/dave_gnukem/README.md

 Duke Nukem 1 was a famous original 16-color 320x200 'classic' game released by Apogee Software in 1991 that launched the Duke Nukem series: https://goo.gl/yP4PbS  The original Duke Nukem 1 was created by Todd Replogle (co-creator of the Duke Nukem series), John Carmack (of id Software), Scott Miller (founder of 3D Realms), Allen H. Blum III, George Broussard, and Jim Norwood.

-### Help Wanted: Packages for major Linux distros, e.g. Debian, Ubuntu etc.
+### [✅ done] ~~Help Wanted: Packages for major Linux distros, e.g. Debian, Ubuntu~~

-It would be really great if someone could create packages for all major Linux distros (perhaps dual packages, i.e. one for data, one for binary? as licenses differ a bit .. or just one?)
+### Help Wanted

+* **Translators wanted** to help with **localization** (see https://github.com/davidjoffe/dave_gnukem/issues/178) - Work has begun on translating the game into other languages, such as French! :)
+* Packages/ports for remaining not-yet-supported Linux distributions, and any other platforms, or consoles.
+See https://repology.org/project/dave-gnukem/versions as a guide to existing packages

 Dave Gnukem added to the Arch Linux AUR (Arch User Repository) 🙂 (Added May 2020 by https://github.com/caltlgin)